RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_GRID.md

 from the size of that buffer.
 The vertex buffer can be at most 16 GB large.

+Each grid in the grid mesh is of the type `RTCGrid`

+struct RTCGrid
+{
+  unsigned int startVertexID;
+  unsigned int stride;
+  unsigned short width,height;
+};

-Each grid in the grid mesh is of the type `RTCGrid` and describes a 2D grid structure of vertices (stored in the vertex buffer) with a certain resolution, e.g. setting both `width` and `height` in the RTCGrid structure to 3 sets up a 3x3 vertex grid.
+which describes a 2D grid structure of vertices (with respect to the vertex buffer of the grid mesh).
+The `width` and `height` members of the structure specifying the resolution of the grid, e.g. setting both `width` and `height` to 3 sets up a 3x3 vertex grid.
+The maximum allowed `width` and `height` is 32767.
 The `startVertexID` specifies the ID of the first top-left vertex in the vertex grid with coordinates (0,0), while the `stride` parameter specifies the number of vertices in a single row.